bendrendel/states-of-reddit/README.md

 ## Description & Features
 States of Reddit is a website that allows for easy browsing and searching of the fifty U.S. state subreddits.

-It was created to fulfill the following requirements of the Reddit Client project in the [Codecademy](https://www.codecademy.com) Front End Engineer Career Path.
+It was created to fulfill the following requirements of the Reddit Client project in Codecademy's Front End Engineer Career Path.
 * Built with React and Redux
 * Version control with Git and Github
 * Project management with Trello
-* Markdown README file with wireframes, technologies, features, and future work
+* Markdown README with wireframes, technologies used, features, and future work
 * Unit testing with Jest and Enzyme
 * End to end testing with Selenium
 * Works on desktop and mobile
-* Works on any modern browser (tested on Chrome, Firefox, and Safari)
+* Works on any modern browser (tested on Chrome, Firefox, Safari, and Edge)
 * Accessible at a URL
 * Initial view of data provided when first visiting app (after selecting a state)
-* Each subreddit is searchable
+* The data is searchable within each state's subreddit
-* States act as predefined categories to filter to different data
+* States act as predefined categories to filter reddit posts
 * Detailed view provided when a post is selected
 * Cohesive design
-* Loading animation and various transitions
+* Animations and transitions
 * Ability to leave error states
 * 90+ scores on lighthouse
 * Custom domain name